Do Cockroaches Multiply When You Kill Them

 If you kill a cockroach, do more come?
 Perhaps the more accurate question to avoid thinking about roaches with vendettas is this – if you kill a cockroach, does it attract more?
 Or does killing a cockroach attract more?

-The Myth of Attracting More Cockroaches
+The Myth of Killing Cockroaches Attracts More

+Do dead cockroaches attract more?
 It’s the kind of old wives’ tale that spreads faster than a roach during a kitchen light flick on.
 The prevailing suspicion that killing a single cockroach somehow signals the masses to leap out from hiding and overthrow your tidy home isn’t just a creepy bedtime story.
 It’s one embedded deeply into the fearful human psyche when facing these nocturnal intruders.
 But here’s the straight scoop: roaches don’t have an emergency siren or funeral procession to cue their comrades.
 Killing a cockroach attracts more?
 Not really, not in this sense.

 When a roach wanders into the wrong kitchen, it’s led by three core needs: food, water, and warmth (or more precisely, a comfortable ambient temperature).
 Once these needs are met, they’re not summoning their squadrons when things go south.
 Cockroaches are more likely to scatter when threatened than to call in reinforcements.
 In fact, the smell of cockroach corpses repels many roach species because they associate that smell with predators.
 It’s like a combative air freshener for pests.